MotorCityCobra/face_ripper_9000/README.md

 Also included is a dulpicate image finder you might find usefull on batches of Google image downloads or videos with overlapping footage of your desired face.
 Maybe useful for ensuring you made a clean dataset.
-Be mindful it might think high frame rate ripped stills are duplicates when you want those subtle changes, so it needs your supervision.
+Be mindful it might think high frame rate ripped stills are duplicates when you want keep those subtley different frames, so it needs your supervision.